Moggach/my-blog-site/src/pages/How to structure CSS.md

 ### BEM

 Block Element Modifier is a CSS convention for class names.
 Blocks are independent, reusable parts of a website such as a nav or sidebar.
-Within blocks there are elements, for example a menu item or header title, that are semantically tied to the block.
+Elements are context dependent - they only make sense within the contenxt of the block, for example a menu item or header title.
 Modifiers such as disabled or highlighted are used to change an element’s look or behaviour.

 ### Atomic CSS